After the Rain (TV series)

 After the Rain is an Iranian television series produced for IRIB TV3 created by Saeed Soltani.
-This film is about a story in Reza Shah era.
+This series is about a story in early Mohammad Reza Pahlavi era.

 Plot

 After the Rain’ narrates the story of serfdom during a time in Iran’s history.
 A couple is killed in an accident, but their children believe that foul play was involved.
 They try to find out more about their family and discover the reason for their parents’ death by reviewing the diary of their grandmother, Shahrbanou.